 3 units of B-Soc or B-Hum

-6 units of B-Sci (satisfied by Chemistry, Computing Science, Math and Physics courses required by the program)
+6 units of B-Sci (Chemistry, Computing Science, Math and Physics courses required by the program count to this line)

-6 units of B-Undesignated (satisfied by Chemistry, Computing Science, Math and Physics courses required by the program)
+6 units of B-Undesignated (Chemistry, Computing Science, Math and Physics courses required by the program count to this line)

 Complementary Elective Courses - 6 units.

-(Courses in this line have a "B" designation that will count towards University Breadth requirement if minimum C- grade is achieved)
+(Courses in this line have a "B" designation that will count towards University Breadth requirement provided that minimum C- grade is achieved)